 Pressurized bike frame fills flat tires

 When it comes to portable bicycle tire-inflating devices, hand pumps require a lot of effort, while CO2 cartridges are single-use only.
-That's where the aluminum Choka bike frame comes in, as it doubles as a compressed air tank.
+The aluminum Choka bike frame offers an alternative, by doubling as a compressed air tank.

 Designed in the French Pyrenees region, the Choka features an airtight down tube with a Schrader valve at the bottom.
 While still at home, the user attaches the hose of their floor pump to that valve, then pumps the down-tube chamber up to 175 PSI (12 bar).
 A "security valve" on the underside of the tube automatically lets excess air out if it gets overinflated.